deepgram-devs/deepgram-cli-legacy/README.md

 [![Downloads/week](https://img.shields.io/npm/dw/@deepgram/cli.svg)](https://npmjs.org/package/@deepgram/cli)
 [![License](https://img.shields.io/npm/l/@deepgram/cli.svg)](https://github.com/lukeocodes/deepgram-cli/blob/main/package.json)

-> This project is currently BETA and is in active development.
-Commands are likely to change without warning or deprecation.

 This is the Deepgram CLI.
 It is used to interact with [Deepgram](https://developers.deepgram.com/api-reference/) from the command line.
 It is built using [oclif](https://oclif.io/).